-TEXAS: IH-10 Value Priced Express Lanes in San Antonio
+TEXAS: Value Priced Express Lanes on I-10 in San Antonio

-This project will examine the use of value pricing on IH-10 on a 19-mile segment between IH-1604 and SH 46.
+This project will examine the use of value pricing on I-10 on a 19-mile segment between SH 1604 and SH 46.
 The region anticipates a 68% increase in population over the next 30-years.
 In the two-year period from 1995 to 1997, the area experienced an increase of 42% in traffic between Texas and Mexico.
 Truck travel in the corridor is 80% higher than the next highest volume freight corridor in the region.
 The study will consider use of tolling for demand management and public acceptability of tolling; integrate value pricing with financial and mobility goals; and establish baseline travel characteristics for development of future monitoring and evaluation plans.
-The original proposal submitted is attached.